 Boom!
 Done!
 Your drunken noodles are ready to serve.
 Looks wonderful, doesn't it?
 I believe I can eat this whole pan.
 I just love this recipe.
 So quick and easy.
 And wonderfully spicy the way I make it!

 - Heat Factor.
 Hot.
 You’ll get some very nice heat from the bird’s eye chilies.
 If you’d like a milder version, dial back on the peppers or use peppers that aren't quite as hot.
 Skip the chili flakes.
 Feel free to add in more for more pronounced heat.
 If you're looking for spicier versions, try hot Thai peppers, or go with something even hotter like ghost peppers.

 - The Noodles.
 Wide rice noodles are more traditionally used to make drunken noodles, though you can use others.
-If you can’t find rice noodles in your grocery store or Asian market, consider spaghetti noodles or fettuccini, or even egg noodles.
-Most noodles will work on a pinch.
+If you can't find rice noodles in your grocery store or Asian market, consider spaghetti noodles or fettuccini, or even egg noodles.
+Most noodles will work in a pinch.

 - The Meats.
 I am using chopped boneless chicken for this dish, though you can easily sub in other proteins, like pork, beef, fish or shellfish.
 I love it with chopped steak, like flank steak or ribeye, and also shrimp.
 Try it with firm tofu for a vegetarian version.

 - The Basil.
 I've seen many arguments about which basil is best for making drunken noodles.
 Holy basil is more commonly used, though many others use Thai basil.
 There is a flavor difference between them, with holy basil offering more hints of licorice and Thai basil offering more cinnamon-like flavors.
 Really, the choice is yours.
 Both can be difficult to find in the U.S. More common Italian basil is an acceptable substitute, though it does offer a unique flavor of its own.
 For me, it is better than having no basil at all.